 Apply an animation effect to text or objects

-In PowerPoint 2013, you can apply animation effects (motion) to text, pictures, shapes, SmartArt graphics, and more, so they play in your slide show.
+In PowerPoint 2013 and later, you can apply animation effects (motion) to text, pictures, shapes, SmartArt graphics, and more, so they play in your slide show.

 Select the object or text on the slide that you want to animate.

 On the Animations tab, click Add Animation, and pick an animation effect.

 There are four different types of animation effects:

 Entrance effects make an object fade gradually into focus, fly onto the slide from an edge, or bounce into view.

 Exit effects include making an object fly off of the slide, disappear from view, or spiral off of the slide.

 Emphasis effects include making an object shrink or grow in size, change color, or spin on its center.